mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    |   :align: right                                        |   :align: left                                         |
    +--------------------------------------------------------+--------------------------------------------------------+

 Lastly, the rings and sectors can be used to discretize regions between 2 ``ZCylinder`` objects, such as annular fuel.
-The following code snipet discretizes annular fuel into 3 rings and 12 sectors with the inner and outer moderators both discretized into 8 sectors with no rings.
+The following code snippet discretizes annular fuel into 3 rings and 12 sectors with the inner and outer moderators both discretized into 8 sectors with no rings.

 .. code-block:: python